Duplicate & low-quality content has become a common issue for E-commerce websites. And if it doesn’t handle appropriately then it gets worse.

 3. Product description Issue

 Every e-commerce website needs content to explain the details and features of the product.
-And consequently, a lot of e-commerce websites are using raw description provided directly from the manufacturer/seller.
+And consequently, a lot of e-commerce websites are using the raw description provided directly from the manufacturer/seller.

 And this gives rise to the huge content duplication problem and search engines not capable to differentiate your website in the SERPs.